siusie/fragments/README.md

 - use external storage services (S3, DynamoDB, etc.)
 - cloud instances are throw-away, not forever

-## Auto-deployments to AWS
+## Auto-deployments to Amazon Web Services
-By pushing git tags to this repository, GitHub Actions automatically deploys an updated Docker image to [Amazon ECS](https://aws.amazon.com/ecs/).
+Pushing git tags to this repository triggers GitHub Actions to automatically deploy an updated Docker image to [Amazon ECR](https://aws.amazon.com/ecr/), which is then ran as a container by [Amazon ECS](https://aws.amazon.com/ecs).
+The server can be accessed [here](http://ec2co-ecsel-1ov4de6u42ej6-2102686928.us-east-1.elb.amazonaws.com:8080/).

+## Persistent store
+This micro-service uses two types of backend data models:
+  1. an in-memory database
+  2. an external, permanent storage service

+The storage option used is determined at run-time.